Appendix I - Part 1

 On 27 June 1777, Elizabeth Wetmore of Hill married William Pritchard of Hill at Hill.
 Both are described as "minors", presumably meaning under 21.
 The witnesses were Samuel Hale and John Clough.

 A William Pritchard of Thornbury was buried at Thornbury on 23 June 1794 aged 55.
-This would mean he was born in 1739, which doesn't fit in with them being "minors", but could this have been Elizabeth's husband?
+This appears too old to be Elizabeth's husband, but too young to be his father.

 Elizabeth Pritchard of Thornbury died in 1838 aged 80 and was buried at Hill on 21 June 1838.